clojure-emacs/clj-refactor.el/README.md

     $ ./run-tests.sh

-Before submitting a patch or a pull request make sure all tests are passing and that your patch is in line with the [contribution guidelines](CONTRIBUTING.md).
+Before submitting a patch, or a pull request, make sure all tests are passing and that your patch is in line with the [contribution guidelines](CONTRIBUTING.md).